Alfonce-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying current directory contents, including hidden files (starting with .).
-Using the long format.
+Displaying current directory contents in ;long format,with user and group Ids displayed numerically and hidden files(starting with.)